hapostgres/pg_auto_failover/docs/intro.rst

 Introduction to pg_auto_failover
 ================================

-pg_auto_failover is an extension for PostgreSQL that monitors and manages failover for a postgres clusters.
+pg_auto_failover is an extension for PostgreSQL that monitors and manages failover for postgres clusters.
 It is optimised for simplicity and correctness.

 Single Standby Architecture
 ---------------------------